Emory Transfer Acceptance Rate and Requirements — 2025

-In accepting as many as 550 transfer applicants per year, Emory University is one of the more transfer-friendly elite private institutions in the United States.
-Most schools with an 11% acceptance rate for freshman applicants are not nearly so accommodating.
+Accepting as many as 450 transfer applicants per year, Emory University is one of the more transfer-friendly elite private institutions in the United States.
+Most schools with an 17% acceptance rate for freshman applicants are not nearly so accommodating.
 This is good news for any student dreaming about attending this mid-size university in downtown Atlanta, Georgia.
-This blog will share the Emory transfer acceptance rate as well as other essential pieces of information like the Emory transfer deadline, the requirements/checklist for applicants, the Emory University transfer decision date, and much more.
+This blog will share the Emory transfer acceptance rate as well as other essential pieces of information like the Emory transfer deadline, the requirements for applicants, transfer decision date, and much more.

 Emory Transfer Acceptance Rate